This is Step 3 of 6 in the onboarding journey. View the full onboarding overview →

 Director's ID: image quality too low

-The ID is blurry, partially cut off, or too dark to read clearly.Fix: Rescan the document.
-If you are using a phone camera, ensure you are in good lighting, the document is flat, and all four corners are visible in the frame.
+The ID is blurry, partially cut off, or too dark to read clearly.Fix: rescan the document.
+If you’re using a phone camera, get into good lighting, lay the document flat, and make sure all four corners are visible in the frame.
 The text on the ID must be clearly legible.

 Utility bill: date is more than 3 months old